sebastiancarlos/beachpatrol/README.md

 To automate it, create a custom Playwright script in the `beachpatrol/commands` folder.
 Then, run `beachmsg <script-name> [<argument>...]`.
-It will run your script by default on the currently focused tab, but you can use the Beachpatrol API to move to an existing tab, open a new one, or use a headless tab instead.
+It will run your script by default on the currently focused tab, but you can use the Playwright API to move to an existing tab, open a new one, or use a headless tab instead.

 If you don't want to go back to the CLI to automate your browser, you can